 What is no-fault insurance?

-No-fault insurance, sometimes also called personal injury protection insurance, covers medical expenses and loss of income, after your deductible and up to your policy limits, regardless of who is at fault for a car accident.
+No-fault insurance, also called personal injury protection insurance (PIP), covers your medical expenses and loss of income, up to your coverage limits, regardless of who is at fault for a car accident.
+No-fault insurance does come with a deductible that must be paid when making a claim.

-This type of coverage differs from other types of car insurance — liability insurance and collision insurance — because you file a claim with your insurance company no matter who caused the accident.
+No-fault coverage differs from other types of car insurance liability insurance and collision insurance because you file a claim with your insurance company regardless of who caused the accident.

 No-fault car insurance states